-Chapter 3 outlines how ULSU seeks feedback from its service users and what it does with that feedback.
+Chapter 3 outlines how the ULPSU seeks feedback from its service users and what it does with that feedback.
 Issues to consider include:

-- How ULSU gathers feedback from members, stakeholders, officers and staff - How students' opinions help shape union policy - How ULSU ensures that it provides a high-quality service to all its members - How ULSU ensures that its services match the needs of its members in terms of the services themselves and how they are delivered - The extent to which channels of communication between ULSU and its members are open - How ULSU measures member satisfaction and improves the opportunities it offers - Changes that have been made as a result of feedback - The extent to which a process of continual improvement based on identifying opportunities and needs through the analysis of data and/or benchmarking with comparable organisations is implemented - How feedback loops are closed.
+- How the ULPSU gathers feedback from members, stakeholders, officers and staff - How students' opinions help shape union policy - How the ULPSU ensures that it provides a high-quality service to all its members - The extent to which channels of communication between the ULPSU and its members are open - How the ULPSU measures member satisfaction and improves the opportunities it offers - Changes that have been made as a result of feedback - How feedback loops are closed.
 (For example, to whom do you report the activity, how do you communicate outputs to relevant stakeholders, how do you keep the campus community informed of your activities and how do you collect, analyse and use feedback to improve the process/activity?)